DomRRuggeri/DomRRuggeri.github.io/index.md

 *    Researched and implemented a new Service Desk solution for IT and Maintenance departments.
 Migrated data from existing Service Desk, configured email automation, and provided a seamless transition for end users.<br><br>
 *    Implemented Microsoft WDS and MDT imaging process to improve Help Desk efficiency, and to assist in a Windows 10 migration.
 Created configurations for automated software installs by department, utilized Group Policy, and maintained services to deliver up to date software.<br><br>
+*    Lead and completed a project to implement Digital Signage at two corporate offices.
+Tested various software and platforms, established and configured physical devices for implementation, purchased all needed equipment, and coordinated with various departments for proper delegation.<br><br>

 ### Independent Contractor, Milwaukee, WI<br><font color="#a873b6"><b>System Administrator</b></font><font color="#64618D"> | April 2016 – January 2017</font>